jolasman/VIRUS_SIMULATION/README.md

 # Configuration

 To configure the simulation you can use the `config.yaml` file at the root folder.
-There you can change the parameters like the number of agents in the simulation and the probability of being infected by another sick agent
+There you can change the parameters like the number of agents in the simulation and the probability of being infected by another sick agent.

 # How to Run